randomstring/WeasleyClock/README.md

 model for the Servo on GrabCad.com (link above).

-I have collected all the available [CAD Files](CAD/library) in the [CAD](CAD) subdirectory.
+I have collected all the available [CAD Files](CAD/library) in the [CAD](CAD) sub-directory.
 For all the ServoCity CAD files, check out the [ServoCity.com website](<https://www.servocity.com/step-files>).

-## Mouting poster to plywood<a id="sec-2-7" name="sec-2-7"></a>
+## Mounting poster to plywood<a id="sec-2-7" name="sec-2-7"></a>

 -   Use 3M Super 77 Spray Adhesive for mounting the clock face artwork.
 After some experimentation, I think

-this will be better than useing Mod Podge as I originally though.
-The 3M product does not get as wet, and doesn't ahve to saturate the paper like the Mod Podge does.
+this will be better than using Mod Podge as I originally though.
+The 3M product does not get as wet, and doesn't have to saturate the paper like the Mod Podge does.
 This leaves the face surface smoother, and doesn't require coating the front of the art to get good adhesion.
 -   Or use Mod Podge water based glue to tack the poster to the wood clock face